TechBrenda/react-redux-react-router-es6/README.md

 When passing Redux state to components with mapStateToProps, only include state that you absolutely need.
 These values are props of the component so any time any these mapped state values change, the component will render again.

 mapStateToProps has an optional second parameter "ownProps" which are the props for the component that are not in Redux state.
+Use ownProps when props from other sources affect the Redux state mapped to props.

 mapDispatchToProps determines what actions are available on props for a component.
 If you omit it, the component gets a dispatch prop injected automatically.